Kristina01111000/Drws_site/README.md

 need to make the slider for the new homepage -> use gutenslider he will send me what should be put on the slides consider the color scheme

-look at the website of his friend to see if there are somethings we can do similarly specifically for the homepage?
+specifically for the homepage?
 I think we can make some things work, like having the images and text next to each other, having some testimonials at the bottom.
 I can try moving the logo down and having the menu at the top look like his, Should i put something together for our next meeting?

 look at the comments on the business card pdf